-Students who enjoy learning and challenging themselves

-thrive at Stanford.
-We seek students who have selected a rigorous academic program and achieved distinction in a range of areas.
+Students who enjoy learning and challenging themselves thrive at Stanford.
+We seek students who have achieved distinction in a range of areas and who embrace the value of a well-rounded liberal education.

-With an approximate 6-to-1 student-to-faculty ratio, Stanford emphasizes close student and faculty interaction.
+With an approximate 6-to-1 student-to-faculty ratio, Stanford fosters close student and faculty interaction.
 Stanford offers three undergraduate degrees: Bachelor of Arts, Bachelor of Sciences and Bachelor of Arts and Sciences.
 Each is designed to achieve balance between depth of knowledge acquired through specialization and breadth of knowledge gained through exploration.